 Operating procedures

 Where operating procedures are concerned, a distinction should be made between internal and external procedures.
-Internal procedures cover operating instruments, interactions among the staff and the internal routeing and distribution of data.
+Internal procedures cover operating instruments, interactions among the staff and the internal routing and distribution of data.
 External procedures cover interactions with users and allied services.
-A further distinction should be made between procedures governing the daily routine and procedures governing response to contingencies such as obstructions, calamities and environmental protection needs.
+A further distinction should be made between procedures governing the daily routine and procedures governing response to contingency planning such as search and rescue and environmental protection needs.
 All operational procedures, routine or contingency, should be laid down in handbooks or manuals and be an integral part of regular training exercises.
 Adherence to procedures should be monitored.

 Database

-A VTS authority should have, as necessary for the operation of the service, a database with the capacity to retain, update, supplement and retrieve data once collected.
+A VTS authority should have, if necessary for the operation of the service, a database with the capacity to retain, update, supplement and retrieve data once collected.
 Any data retained in a system for further use should be made available only on a selective and secure basis.

 Participating vessels

 Vessels navigating in an area where vessel traffic services are provided should make use of these services.
 Depending upon governing rules and regulations, participation in a VTS may be either voluntary or mandatory.
-All types of vessels should be permitted and encouraged to use a VTS where mandatory participation is not required.
+Vessels should be allowed to use a VTS where mandatory participation is not required.

 Decisions concerning the actual navigation and the manoeuvring of the vessel remain with the master.
 Neither a VTS sailing plan, nor requested or agreed changes to the sailing plan can supersede the decisions of the master concerning the actual navigation and manoeuvring of the vessel.